Why subscribe?

 Who am I?

 I’m a political scientist specializing in international relations and foreign policy.
-I work at the University of Massachusetts Amherst (but this newsletter is very much not affiliated with them and represents nobody’s views but my own, if it even represents my own views).
+I work at a university (but this newsletter is very much not affiliated with them and represents nobody’s views but my own, if it even represents my own views).

 Subscribe to Systematic Hatreds